 After learning what are solar busbar and what is the purpose of busbars in solar cells, let’s also explore what are solar cell fingers.
 Silicon solar cells are metalized with thin strips printed on their rear and front ends.
 These contact strips are called solar busbars.
 In solar cells, when photons hit the cells, the busbars have the purpose to conduct the electric DC power generated by the cell.
 Solar cell fingers are super-thin metallic grid fingers placed perpendicular to busbars.
 The cell fingers are responsible for collecting the generated DC current and delivering it to the busbars.

-What is Multi Busbar Technology?
-What is Multi Busbar Solar Module?
+What is Multi Busbar Technology and Module?

 In the solar industry, there is an immense demand for high-performance solar panels, and that too at a reasonable cost.
 This increased demand is making solar experiments with the structure of solar cells and modules.
 One of the major modifications or innovations done to solar panels is incorporating multiple busbars on a panel.